Maybe you’re dipping your first toe into the world of blog writing, hoping to get your business seen online.

 To be on the safe side, aim for at least 300 words.
-Blogs that are over 1000 words are ideal, giving you plenty of room to explore a topic and answer a reader’s question in detail.
+Blogs over 1000 words are ideal, giving you plenty of room to explore a topic and answer a reader’s question in detail.

 - Keep it simple and casual.
-The best blogs are written like a conversation, which means it’s definitely okay to start a sentence with ‘and’ or use more informal language.
+The best blogs are written like a conversation, which means it’s okay to start a sentence with ‘and’ or use more informal language.

-The title you choose is absolutely crucial – after all, it’s what gets clicks.
+The title you choose is crucial – after all, it’s what gets clicks.
 Make sure you stick to the following:

 - Include your main keyword